grumpyjames/birding-almanac/features/a-200-bird-year/part-24-osprey-spectacular.md

 the Dornoch Firth.
 Our next stop is another bridge; or maybe it's more of a causeway.
 Yes, we're at Loch Fleet.
 There's only a limited amount of exploring to do here, but we make a good go of it.
-First, we poddle across the smaller bridge: Lots of swallows zipping around it, Siskins mobbing some well tended birdfeeders in a garden on the other side.
+First, we poddle across the smaller bridge, where Swallows are zipping around it and Siskins are mobbing some well-tended birdfeeders in a garden across the way.

 <figure class="figure">
   <img